embedded-systems-30/mbed-stm32/README.md

-# Mbed OS Project Template

-I would just use Mbed studio. clangd and vsc intellisense seem to hate mbed...

-## MBED CLI 2 (mbed-tools) (vscode)

-Mbed tools are only actually required for initial target configuration.
-Once the mbed-tools system has generated the relevant build configuration for the target board, we can use the build systems directly.

-In this case, we will use CMake and Ninja, as Ninja will allow us to do incremental builds.

-TODO: clang thing

-## keil studio not reccomended

-Keil studio is stupid. just install mbed studio with the st-link drivers installed. its practically the same interface but superior.
+# mbed-stm32

+template with preconfigured rules for code styling etc

+set target for the stm32f401re nucleo board to

+NUCLEO-F401RE

+## other ides

+Visual studio code is certainly possible but troublesome. neither clangd nor intellisense seem to do a good enough job of handling mbed.

+Never use keil studio.
+Only use mbed studio.
+Keil Studio will make debugging annoying.
+Install mbed studio with the st-link drivers and just use standard debug tools